picandocodigo/ci_uy/README.md

 The validation algorithm is: Multiply each digit by 2, 9, 8, 7, 6, 3, 4 one to one.
 Then substract the remainder of the division between the sum of the first operation and 10 to 10: `10 - (sum mod 10)`.
 This operation gives you the verification digit.
 Valid CI numbers must have 6 or 7 digits.

+You can check out a graphical user interface for the gem in the [ci_ui](https://github.com/picandocodigo/ci_uy/tree/master/ci_ui) directory.

 ## Instalación/Install: